silverstripe-archive/silverstripe-accessibility/README.md

 		</a>
 	<% end_loop %>

-This is already implemented in the ssexpress theme.
+This is already implemented in the express theme.

 ### Adding an Accessibility Page